 As for Sia’s response:

-While lashing out at the audience is never good, who here can throw the first stone?
+While lashing out at the audience is never good, who can throw the first stone here?
 I know I cannot.
 In my life, I have received criticism, and I have not always given a positive response.
-When you put your effort into something only to have someone point out something that’s gone wrong, it hurts.
+It hurts when you put your effort into something only to have someone point out something that’s gone wrong.

 While she is an influencer, Sia is also a human being.
-She was instantly attacked by 1000s of self-advocates for trying to make a positive change.
+1000s of self-advocates instantly attacked her for trying to make a positive change.

 I’ve been on the receiving end of the attacks by these same advocates, all because my views are not identical to theirs.
 I’ve seen not only another advocate, but I have also seen everyday parents attacked because they dared to use the hashtag #autismmom